-When designing your test, first consider which aspects of your recovery plan are most important.
+When designing your test, consider the most critical aspects of your recovery plan.
 What potential problems might arise?
-What is your recovery time objective (RTO)?
-What will you need to prioritize so that you can continue your operations and minimize further loss?
+What is your Recovery Time Objective (RTO)?
+What must you prioritize to continue your operations and minimize further loss?

 Choose the Test That Meets Your Needs

-Numerous scenarios are available to test your disaster recovery plan, depending on what you’re hoping to achieve and what constraints you may be facing.
+Numerous scenarios are available to test your disaster recovery plan, depending on what you hope to achieve and what constraints you may face.

-The simplest is called a plan review, where your team examines your strategy for any inconsistencies or potential errors.
+The simplest is a plan review, where your team examines your strategy for inconsistencies or potential errors.
 You can also perform a walkthrough, where your team executes the steps that would be necessary during a crisis.
-Finally, you also have the option of creating a simulation test, either on a tabletop or by using computer software.
+Finally, you can also have the option of a simulated disaster, either on a tabletop or by computer software.

 Keep Your Team Informed

 To test your disaster recovery strategy successfully, you’ll need the cooperation of your entire staff.
-Your employees will have invaluable insight about what must be done in the event of a crisis.
+Your employees will have invaluable insight into what must be done during a crisis.
 Your staff may also be necessary to perform your test accurately, and they will need to know any responsibilities they might have in case of an emergency.

 Integrate ZenGRC into Your Project Management Plans

 A successful disaster recovery plan will rely on a thorough understanding of the threats faced by your organization.
-Risk management is an integral part of your business continuity, and it can be challenging to track your risks while using outdated methods like spreadsheets.
-To protect your company fully, you’ll need a modern risk management solution that keeps everyone on the same page.
+Risk management is an integral part of your business continuity, and it can take time to track your risks while using outdated methods like spreadsheets.
+To protect your company, you’ll need a modern risk management solution that keeps everyone on the same page.

 ZenGRC is an integrated risk management software platform that gives you a real-time view of your company’s risk landscape.
 You can organize your risk assignments, automate your control procedures, and create a single source of truth for your risk and compliance programs.